QuantumTux/Effluvia/StarFleetBattles/README.md

 ## SFB-Rule-LowPowerTractor-By-DavidBank.pdf
 This rule proposal introduces an alternate mode of operation for tractor beams.
 It allows a beam with a maximum range of 1 to grab and hold objects smaller than Size Class 5, and to do so for half the normal power cost.
 It's an option mainly aimed at power-starved ships, and is akin to Low-Powered Fire Control (less of a power drain for less functionality).

+## SFB-Rule-MilitaryGroundLogisticsBase-By-DavidBank.pdf
+A proposal for something that would really only come into play for a campaign, or perhaps as a target/something to defend in a scenario.
+I got the idea from news articles about Ukrainian drones going after Russian Wildberries warehouses.

+## SFB-Rule-RepairShuttle-By-DavidBank.pdf
+An extension of the existing Salvage Shuttle (SVS), this is another proposal that's mainly aimed at campaigns.

 ## Skids
 <details>
 <summary>Click here to see my proposals for Skids</summary>